Union Yoga Teachers

 The mental health benefits she has drawn from yoga to ground through times of pain and struggle fuel her desire to share the practice as a tool to connect the body, mind, and spirit and empower students to become their most resilient and curious selves.
 She aligns strongly with Union Yoga’s social justice goals to build more diversity in our city’s wellness spaces and to be accessible and consistently utilized by those in need and those traditionally underserved.

-In her free time, Erin enjoys surfing, cooking, singing, and exploring nature.
+In her free time, you can find Erin surfing, cooking, making music, and rock climbing.

 -